salunkeprajakta/HireSmart-AI/README.md

 ## ⏱️ Interview Timer

-The interview includes a visible countdown timer.
+The interview includes a visible countdown timer based on the selected duration.

 The timer: